show episodes

 continue reading

-Civic Cipher is a weekly radio show/podcast hosted by Ramses Ja and Q. Ward.
-This show is dedicated to empowering Black and Brown voices, allowing them to engage directly with their communities as well as the general population.
+Civic Cipher is a weekly radio show created to foster allyship for social justice.
+Hosted by Ramses Ja and Q. Ward, this show is dedicated to empowering Black and Brown voices, allowing them to engage directly with diverse populations across the country.
 Self-determination is critical to securing a future free of oppressive systems, and Civic Cipher exists to facilitate discussions toward this end.
-Furthermore, Civic Cipher seeks to inform non-POC allies who may not be privy to these types of discussions and optics. ...
+Furthermore, Civic Cipher seeks to inform non-POC allies who may not be privy to these types o ...

 continue reading